vitalune/FilterForge/README.md

 - **Download**: Export your filtered image with one click.
 - **Responsive UI**: Built with modern React components for a sleek experience.

+<h3>Exclaimer</h3>

+Currently, this app works only on Desktop.
+Mobile devices are able to view the app and apply filters, but are not able to download the filtered image.

 ---

 <h2 id="demo">Demo</h2>